 - Wrap them in foil, place them on a small baking sheet and roast for about 1 hour, until beets are tender.
 Allow beets to cool and then peel and chop them.*

 *You can cook the carrots and parsnips at the same time the beets are cooking in the same oven.

 - Chop carrots and parsnips and toss in a bowl with the remaining 3 teaspoons oil.
 Season with salt and pepper and place on a rimmed baking sheet.

 - Bake for about 50 minutes, stirring occasionally, until golden brown.
 Remove from oven and let cool.

 - Place quinoa, lemon juice, stock or water, and thyme into a small pot.
 Bring the mixture to a boil, then lower heat to a simmer.
 Cover and cook for 10 to 15 minutes, until quinoa is tender.
 Remove from heat and set aside to let cool to room temperature.

-- Put quinoa, roasted carrots and parsnips into a large bowl and toss to combine.
+- Finely chop the red onion.
+Put quinoa, roasted carrots and parsnips into a large bowl and toss to combine.
 Add beets, onions, parsley, salt and pepper, mix well and serve.

 - You can prepare this ahead and freeze the vegetables and quinoa separately, easily tossing together before serving.